 The protective certificate will give you an initial period of 70 days during which your creditors may not:

 - Start or continue legal proceedings in respect of the debt

 - Take or continue any steps to enforce a judgment or contact you about the debt unless you agree to this

 - Start or continue bankruptcy proceedings against you

-The court may extend the period of the protective certificate by a further 40 days if it is satisfied that:
+The court may extend the period of the protective certificate by up to 40 days if it is satisfied that:

 - You and the PIP have acted in good faith and with reasonable expedition, and

 - It is likely that, if the extension is granted, a proposal for a PIA will be made that is likely to be accepted by the creditors and successfully completed by you